anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

  - docpath="/dns"
 ~~~~~~~~

-Note that “coaptransfer” may not necessarily be needed, as it is implied by the ALPN ID.
+Note that “coaptransfer” is not needed, as it is implied by the ALPN ID;
+thus, no values for it would be are allocated for transports that use transport security.

 ## DoC over OSCORE using EDHOC
 While the “alpn” SvcParamKey is needed for the transport layer security (see {{sec:solution-tls}}),